 CM Alliance Federale's senior management consists of highly experienced and credible professionals with strong backgrounds in retail and commercial banking.
-They have generally spent large parts of their careers in the CM group and most of them were internally promoted from operational roles at regional federations or key subsidiaries.
 As a cooperative group, CM Alliance Federale is less exposed to short-term pressure for shareholder returns than listed banks, allowing it to have a longer-term approach to strategy setting.